Reflux in infants and babies

 Who is at risk of developing this condition?

-The doctor or nurse practitioner will first get a detailed medical history, which could reveal an obvious trigger for your child’s heartburn and reflux, such as a medication that’s known to irritate the stomach lining.
-For children who are 2 and older, the doctor might recommend an upper GI series, endoscopy, 24-hour pH-impedance probe, esophageal manometry or gastric emptying study to evaluate for GERD or another underlying GI condition.
+The doctor or nurse practitioner will first get a detailed medical history, which could reveal an obvious trigger for your child’s reflux, such as a medication that is known to irritate the stomach lining or dietary and environmental factors.
+Occasionally the doctor might recommend an upper GI series.
 Because reflux is so common in infants, testing isn’t usually done unless their symptoms are unusually severe or they have not outgrown the problem by their first birthday.

 Treatment isn’t always necessary with infants.
-Babies with reflux might cry because they’re scared of spitting up or are bothered by regurgitated liquid coming out of their nose, but that doesn’t necessarily mean they need medication.
-Reflux medications come with side effects — including headaches, constipation and increased risk of pneumonia and intestinal infections — and it’s generally safest to wait for babies to outgrow the problem.
+Babies with reflux might cry because they are scared of spitting up or are bothered by regurgitated liquid coming out of their nose, but that doesn’t necessarily mean they need medication.
+Reflux medications come with possible side effects — including headaches, constipation and increased risk of pneumonia and intestinal infections — and it is often generally safest to wait for babies to outgrow the problem.
 However, some simple changes in feeding routines can reduce reflux symptoms in infants:

-• After feedings, place your infant on his or her stomach with the upper body elevated at least 30 degrees or hold your baby in a sitting position in your lap for 30 minutes.
+• After feedings, place your infant on his or her stomach with the upper body elevated at least 30 degrees or hold your baby in a sitting position in your lap for 30 minutes while under supervision.

 • If bottle-feeding, keep the nipple filled with milk so your infant does not swallow too much air while eating.
 Try different nipples to find one that allows your baby’s mouth to make a good seal during feeding.